-Quentin Purvis, Senior Pastor
+Quentin Purvis, Lead Pastor

 Quentin Purvis, affectionately called Pastor Q, was born and raised in Wrangell, Alaska, where he graduated from high school.
 He found Jesus and was baptized while attending electronic school in Phoenix, Arizona.
 After three years working for Hughes Aircraft, he felt the call into ministry.
 He left Tucson and spent four years studying theology at Southern Adventist University.
 After pastoring for 18 years in Michigan, Quentin returned to the Alaska, where he served for eight years as Executive Secretary.
 He holds a B.A. degree in Theology from Southern Adventist University and a Masters in Pastoral Ministry from Andrews University.
 Quentin and his wife Kim have two grown children, Katie and Kaila.